-- Christianity calls this trope the mortal sin of "Tempting God".
-Demanding an action from God in order to justify faith or prove himself real - is a sin, sometimes called "Tempting God".
+- One common belief in Christianity is that this sort of thing - demanding an action from God in order to justify faith or prove himself real - is a sin, sometimes called "Tempting God".
 A Real Life example is Abusive Parents refusing medical treatment for their child because they expect God to heal them.
 The most common, but extreme example to explain this to children would be jumping off a cliff and expecting God to catch you.

 - Notably, this is exactly what Satan tries to convince Jesus to do during the second temptation.
 Jesus replies, "[Scripture] also says, 'You shall not put the Lord your God to the test.'"

 - Building on the previous two examples, look at the book of Job in The Bible.
 God allowed a lot of crap to happen to Job even though the book explicitly states that Job didn't do anything to earn it; Satan was just trying to goad him into blaspheming by making him suffer.
 Job (without the blasphemy that Satan desired) spends most of the book lamenting that he didn't deserve his suffering - especially since his friends, on the grounds that suffering is the consequence of sin, argue that he did somehow deserve it - and working his way up to demanding answers as to why it happened.
 God eventually does intervene, but only to say "I'm God, you're not, who are you to make Me explain Myself?"
 Job immediately shuts up and quits his whining.

 - One of the many reasons people fall to Chaos in Warhammer 40K: Despite the massive religious bureaucracy set after his quasi-death, the God Emperor of Man is still just a man, so when prayer to Him doesn't work, people tend to go with one of the other Physical Gods of the setting.